Having irregular periods can make it harder to predict ovulation, recognize signs of fertility, and time sex accordingly.

 It is worth noting, however, that ovulation can occur during breastfeeding even if cycles have not resumed, so contraception may be necessary.
 Anyone following the lactational amenorrhea method should do so extremely carefully.

 Endometriosis is a disorder that causes uterine tissue, called endometrial tissue, to grow beyond the uterus.
 This may cause pain and irregular bleeding.
 A person may bleed between periods, have very heavy periods, or pass blood clots.

 Endometriosis can make it difficult for a fertilized egg to implant in the uterus.
 It can also damage the ovaries and fallopian tubes, affecting ovulation.

-While many people with endometriosis can become pregnant, this condition is a leading cause of infertility.
+While many people with endometriosis can become pregnant, this condition is a

 As a person nears menopause, their periods become increasingly irregular.
 As the ovaries stop producing eggs, periods stop altogether.